f4bio/fixfifa/README.md

 * local blacklists
 * notify users when and why plug was pulled
 * figure out how users can find out cheaters ids ("Report Team/Players" button)
-* some sort of voting/review system for the master list (maybe?)
+* some sort of voting/review system for the master list
 * some way to get of the master list (e.g. if falsely added)
 * expand to other game modes
-* maybe implement some style of server-client model
+* maybe implement some server-client model
   * don't rely on lists
-  * master (i.e. team captain) tells everybody: "get out"
+  * master (i.e. team captain) tells everybody: "get outta here"
 * check out different ways to disconnect

 ## Contribute